Something’s set to start,

 -From Poem for a New Year by Matt Goodfellow

 Caring for Jesse isn’t easy.
-His physical issues are complex and range from everything from kissing spine to Cushing’s syndrome, allergies and skin sensitivities, GI woes, navicular changes, and intermittent lameness due to inflammation and pain in the carpal canal (below the knee).
+His physical issues are complex and range from everything from kissing spine to Cushing’s disease, allergies and skin sensitivities, GI woes, navicular changes, and intermittent lameness due to inflammation and pain in the carpal canal (below the knee) which may or may not involve the suspensory ligament.
 I could write about each of these issues in detail, which would make for a very academic post.
 But, that’s not what comes to mind (or heart) on this New Year’s Day, as I sit here thinking of him, and of all of the other animals and people that complete my life.

 You see, Jesse can be a saint, but he can also be a curmudgeon.
 If there’s one thing everyone can say for him, it’s that he is a great communicator, HA!
 Sometimes he tries to bite me.
 Sometimes he tries to kick me.
 Sometimes he tries to bite me and kick me at the same time, and even body slam me against a trash can.
 But my oh my…at other times, he turns to look me in the eyes, or licks and chews, has a big sigh, paws for a treat, or (if I’m really lucky) lets me take his cheeks in my hands and kiss him on the nose.
 Does he correct himself when I ask him to?
 Yes.
 I feel special in those moments.